-At BuzzFeed, Inc. we value openness and collaboration, experimentation and growth, and diversity and equality.
+At BuzzFeed we value openness and collaboration, experimentation and growth, and diversity and equality.
 This is demonstrated through our content, as well as in the way we work together within the company.
-BuzzFeed, Inc. aspires to provide outstanding people experiences, through its workplace practices, benefits, employee programs, communication, and diversity.
+We aspire to provide outstanding people experiences, through our workplace practices, benefits, employee programs, communication, and diversity.

-- We believe in having a direct relationship between employees and management where ideas are shared and both work together toward a common purpose. - We believe in the principle of equal pay for equal work and having compensation programs that provide for such equality. - We believe in treating each other respectfully and employing principles of fairness when concerns/problems arise. - We are committed to demonstrating diversity of thought, background and experience across all functions and levels. - We believe in supporting the wellness of our employees and their dependents, in championing progressive changes where needed and adjusting our policies to address the changing needs of employees. - We believe that people should be able to bring their whole self to work, and feel that the workplace is supportive and inclusive.
+- We believe in having a direct relationship between employees and management where ideas are shared and both work together toward a common purpose. - We believe in the principle of equal pay for equal work and having compensation programs that provide for such equality. - · We believe in treating each other respectfully and employing principles of fairness when concerns or problems arise. - · We are committed to demonstrating diversity of thought, background, and experience across all functions and levels.

+- We believe in supporting the wellness of our employees and their dependents, in championing progressive changes where needed and adjusting our policies to address the changing needs of employees. - We believe that people should be able to bring their whole self to work, and feel that the workplace is supportive and inclusive.

-Diversity, Inclusion and Belonging
+Diversity, Inclusion, and Belonging

-At BuzzFeed, we value Diversity, Inclusion & Belonging (DI&B) and strive to weave this value into everything we do.
-We attract a diverse group of people that reflects the world we are trying to reach through our content and we welcome the unique skills, experiences and backgrounds they bring to the table every day.
+At BuzzFeed, we value Diversity, Inclusion & Belonging ("DI&B") and strive to weave this value into everything we do.
+We attract a diverse group of employees that reflect the world we are trying to reach through our content and we welcome the unique skills, experiences, and backgrounds each employee brings to the table every day.
 Since 2014, we have been committed to holding ourselves accountable to this work by publishing our diversity and demographics report annually.
-As of January 9, 2022, Black, Indigenous and People of Color (BIPOC) employees constituted 38.7% of our U.S.-based employee population.
-In addition, 58.8% of our global population identifies as female.
+As of December 31, 2022, Black, Indigenous and People of Color ("BIPOC") employees constituted 43% of our U.S.-based employee population.
+In addition, 60% of our global population identify as female.

 We continually refine our approach to hiring, training, career development, and education to support our mission of DI&B. Our recruiting team continues to be intentional about our diversity strategy to ensure that BIPOC talent and candidates from other underrepresented groups are actively recruited, and that the company hires and retains talent with diverse perspectives and backgrounds.
-In the recruitment and hiring process, we also emphasize educating all team members involved about internal and unconscious biases and how to overcome them, and ensuring that all BuzzFeed, Inc. job descriptions and interview processes are inclusive and accessible.
-BuzzFeed is committed to increasing the representation of BIPOC employees within senior leadership; we've redoubled our efforts to both advance and retain current BIPOC employees, and recruit and attract more BIPOC candidates for senior roles.
+In the recruitment and hiring process, we also emphasize educating all team members involved about internal and unconscious biases and how to overcome them, and ensuring that all job descriptions and interview processes are inclusive and accessible.
+BuzzFeed is committed to increasing the representation of BIPOC employees within senior leadership; we have concentrated our efforts to both advance and retain current BIPOC employees, and recruit and attract more BIPOC candidates for senior roles.